 Consider the OPA $\mathcal A(\Sigma, M)$ $=$ $\langle \Sigma, M,$ $\{q\}, \{q\}, \{q\}, \delta_{max} \rangle $ where $\delta_{max}(q,q) = q$, and $\delta_{max}(q,c) = q$, $\forall c \in \Sigma$.
 We call it the \emph{OP Max-Automaton} over $\Sigma, M$.
 For a max-automaton, each chain has a support.
 Since there is a chain $\ochain{\#}{s}{\#}$ for any string $s$ compatible with $M$, a string is accepted by $\mathcal A(\Sigma, M)$ iff it is compatible with $M$.
 If $M$ is complete, each string is accepted by $A(\Sigma, M)$, which defines the universal language $\Sigma^*$ by assigning to any string the (unique) structure compatible with the OPM.
 With $M_{\lcall}$ of Fig.~\ref{fig:opm-mcall}, if we take e.g. the string $ \lret \ \lcall \ \lhandle $, it is accepted by the max-automaton with structure $ \#[[\lret] \lcall [\lhandle]] \#. $

-In conclusion, given an OP alphabet, the OPM $M$ assigns a structure to any compatible string in $\Sigma^*$; unlike parentheses languages such a structure is not visible in the string, and must be built by means of a non-trivial parsing algorithm.
+In conclusion, given an OP alphabet, the OPM $M$ assigns a unique structure to any compatible string in $\Sigma^*$; unlike VPL, such a structure is not visible in the string, and must be built by means of a non-trivial parsing algorithm.
 An OPA defined on the OP alphabet selects an appropriate subset within the ``universe'' of strings compatible with $M$.
+In some sense this property is yet another variation of the fundamental Chomsky-Sh\"utzenberger theorem.
 For a more complete description of the OPL family and of its relations with other CFL we refer the reader to \cite{MP18}.